trusslab/trusslab.github.io/README.md

 # TrussLab

-Trustworthy Systems Lab (TrussLab) is directed by Prof. Ardalan Amiri Sani.
+Trustworthy Systems Lab (TrussLab) at UC Irvine is directed by Prof. Ardalan Amiri Sani.
 The lab's research focus is on building trustworthy computer systems.

 Here, you can find links to all of our open sourced projects.